 How to Burn Disc using CMD in Windows 10

-You might have used several third party software like ImgBurn to burn discs.
-These third party software provide extended functionality for burning discs like create data disc, video disc etc. However, if you simply need to burn ISO to disc, you don’t need any third party software.
-You can even burn disc using command prompt (CMD) in Windows 10.
+You might have used several third-party software like ImgBurn to burn discs.
+You can also use them to create data discs, video discs, etc. However, if you simply need to burn ISO to disc, you don’t need any third-party software.
+You can even burn a disc using the Command Prompt (CMD) in Windows 10.

-Windows 7 and newer version come with native Disc Image Burner utility (ISOBURN.EXE).
-You can launch this utility via command prompt (CMD) as well.
-After launching ISOBURN utility, you can select ISO file to burn to disc.
+Windows 7 and newer versions come with a native Disc Image Burner utility (ISOBURN.EXE).
+You can launch this utility via the command prompt (CMD) as well.
+After launching the ISOBURN utility, you can select an ISO file to burn to a disc.

 SEE ALSO: How to Burn ISO to Disc without any Software in Windows 10?